thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 transferred to a computer for further offline analysis.

-Vibration from the buildings or other sources can cause jitter in received waveform, which will descrease the averaged amplitude.
+Vibration from the buildings or other sources can cause jitter in received waveform, which will decrease the averaged amplitude.
 A guard against this source of error is to plot the waveform before and after averaging, as in
 |average_waveform|.